 The model summary in table 4.1 presents how much of the variance in the dependent variable is explained by the model.
 The multiple coefficient of determination denoted as R square is 0.695.
 The value of the R square indicates that 69.5 percent of variance in the dependent variable was explained by the model.

-Regression analysis of Manufacturing sector
+Table 4.1: Regression analysis of production sector

 Model Summary